cypress-io/cypress-documentation/content/guides/references/troubleshooting.md

 You can change anything in the JavaScript code:

-<DocsImage src="/img/guides/source-code.png" alt="Source code of the Test Runner in a text editor" ></DocsImage>
+<DocsImage src="/img/guides/source-code.png" alt="Source code of the Cypress App in a text editor" ></DocsImage>

 When finished, if necessary, remove the edited Test Runner version and reinstall the Cypress official version to get back to the official released code.